 Never forget to include your last day of service in the company, and you can mention the reason for resigning briefly.

-It may be possible that you are having negative reasons for the resigning then you can include the phrase like, "looking for new opportunities" rather than using negative terms or words.
+It may be possible that you are having negative reasons for resigning, then you can include the phrase like "looking for new opportunities" rather than using negative terms or words.